dlkzous/sky/README.md

 This is a simple ReactJS application that displays a customers bill.
 It utilises the flux architecture.
-It has been set up with jshint and jsdoc and uses Materialise CSS.
+It has been set up with eslint and jsdoc and uses Materialise CSS.

 ## Installation